Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 You can now use response to see a lot of information about the results of your GET request.

 > **Status Codes**:
+>
 > The first bit of information that you can gather from Response is the status code.
 A status code informs you of the status of the request.
 >
+> For example:
-> For example, a 200 OK status means that your request was successful, whereas a 404 NOT FOUND status means that the resource you were looking for wasn’t found.
-There are many other possible status codes as well to give you specific insights into what happened with your request.
+> - a 200 OK status means that your request was successful,
+> - whereas a 404 NOT FOUND status means that the resource you were looking for wasn’t found.
+> There are many other possible status codes as well to give you specific insights into what happened with your request.
 >
 > By accessing `.status_code`, you can see the status code that the server returned:
 >